open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ### I.3: Project value

-The project value should be understood as the total amount project to be invested into the project by both public and private parties over the project lifetime.
+The project value should be the total amount project to be invested into the project by both public and private parties over the project lifetime.

 This can be entered into ```planning/project/totalValue``` object, and should consist of a single value and currency.